Lotzy/springboot-multi-db/README.md

 # springboot-multi-db
-Simple project showing how to use two (or multiple) data sources in Spring Boot
+Simple project showing how to use two (or multiple) datasources in Spring Boot 2.2.x